 This is the simplest form of authentication.
 When you use static IP addresses in your network, this might be the best choice.
 Associate IPs or IP ranges to a user that you created on NxFilter GUI.2.
 Password based authentication

 You need to enable authentication on 'Config > Setup' before you use IP based authentication.

 When you enable authentication, NxFilter forwards any unauthenticated user to its login page unless they have IP address associations.
-They can go through the login page with the passwords you set for them on 'User > User'.3.
+They can go through the login page with their passwords you set on 'User > User'.3.
 LDAP based authentication

 If you import users from an OpenLDAP or an Active Directory, they will be able to use their LDAP credentials on NxFilter's login page.4.
 Login token based authentication

 Single sign-on (SSO) is about filtering users transparently.
 NxFilter supports Active Directory integration.
 Once you implement it, when your users login to their PCs, they also login to NxFilter transparently.
-And you will see the activity of your users with their AD usernames.6.
+And you will see the DNS request log data of your users with their AD usernames.6.
 Single sign-on without Active Directory

 You can have single sign-on without Active Directory.
 CxLogon works without Active Directory and you can implement SSO by 802.1x WiFi authentication for smartphones and tablets.
 You can write a custom login script for SSO as well.